 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Shenzhen air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Shenzhen is currently 1.6 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Enjoy outdoor activities|

 |Tuesday, Sep 27|